75+ School Fundraising Ideas: Creative Suggestions & Tips

 Students, parents, faculty, and staff— almost everyone at your school has a phone they’re practically glued to.
 Take advantage of the cell phone epidemic with text-to-give fundraising.

-Donors simply text a keyword (like “give”) to your school’s text-to-give phone number and confirm the amount.
-First-time donors will be directed to a brief online form, while repeat donors can complete a donation with only two clicks of a button.
-It’s a super-easy way for individuals to contribute to the school!
+With some software, they can simply text the keyword and a donation amount.
+In other cases, first-time donors will be directed to a brief online form, while repeat donors can complete a donation with only two clicks of a button.
+Either way, text-ot-give makes it super easy for individuals to contribute to the school!

 3. Matching gifts + volunteer grants

-If you’re interested in increasing your fundraising success without having to find more supporters or ask them to donate more of their own money to you, tapping into corporate philanthropy is the way to go.
+If you’re interested in increasing your fundraising success without having to find more supporters or ask them to donate more of their money to you, tapping into corporate philanthropy is the way to go.

-• Volunteer grants: An employee gives a certain amount of their time to a nonprofit, and then the employer makes a financial donation.
+• Volunteer grants: An employee volunteers with a nonprofit, and then the employer makes a financial donation based on the hours contributed.

 5. Pledge fundraiser